wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 1.0.10 =
+* "Progress of the Experiment" page has been redesigned and improved.
+* Bug fix: alternative posts do no longer appear in the list of posts
+* Bug fix: when creating an a/b or multivariate test for posts, we can now select any post (not only the last five)
+* Bug fix: distributing users to different alternatives does no longer fail

 = 1.0.9 =
 * New feature: experiments can now set either a Page or a Post as its goal